Review & Obtain Free Louisiana Divorce Records

 New Orleans, Louisiana 70113

-Obtaining Archived Divorce Information for Free via Louisiana State Archives
+Obtaining Archived Divorce Information for Free via the LA State Archives

 When performing a genealogy search, and possibly other reasons, you may need to figure out the best way to access archived public divorce records.
 In Louisiana, many of its records are decentralized.
 For this reason, specific Parishes throughout the state have their own options for accessing their archived divorce records.